shihuade/Conformance-Test-Openh264/README.md

 how to use
 ----------
--   step 1. update your test codec in folder ./Codec, for how to update, please refer to section "how to update you test codec";
+-   step 1. update your test codec in folder ./Codec, for how to update, please refer to section "how to update your test codec";
 -   step 2. configure your test case if you do not use default test case. for how to generate your personal test case, please refer to section "how to configure test case"
 -   step 3. run shell script file: ./run_Main.sh ./CaseConfigure/case.csf,ignore the warning info during the test.